Optimal Hamiltonian for a quantum state with finite entropy: Introduction

 valid for any $\sigma$ in $\S_0\cap U_{\varepsilon}(\rho)$, where $U_{\varepsilon}(\rho)$ is the $\varepsilon$-vicinity of the state $\rho$ w.r.t. some metric on $\S(\H)$ and it is assumed that the function $\mathrm{LSB}_f(\varepsilon|\shs \rho)$ may depend on $\rho$ but cannot depend on $\sigma$.
 The function $f(\rho)$ is lower semicontinuous at a state $\rho$ if and only if (\ref{SCB-g}) holds with the function $\mathrm{LSB}_f(\varepsilon|\shs \rho)$ tending to zero as $\,\varepsilon\to0$.
 In this case the LSB (\ref{SCB-g}) is called \emph{faithful}.

 Despite the fact that many characteristics of quantum systems are lower semicontinuous functions either on $\S(\H)$ or on some subset of $\S(\H)$, the problem of finding LSB for these characteristics in the case $\dim\H=+\infty$ is not trivial.
-A short list of characteristics of a quantum $n$-partite system $A_1...A_n$ for which LSB are constructed up to now can be found in Section 4.
+A short list of characteristics of a quantum $n$-partite system $A_1...A_n$ for which LSB are constructed up to now can be found in Section 6.
 A common feature of all these LSB is the appearance of the main term

 in the expression for $\mathrm{LSB}_f(\varepsilon|\shs \rho)$.
 Here, $H$ is a positive operator on $\H_{A_1}$ with particular properties\footnote{discrete spectrum of finite multiplicity with sufficiently large increasing rate and the minimal eigenvalue equal to zero (see Section 2)} (it is treated as Hamiltonian of a quantum system described by the Hilbert space $\H_{A_1}$), $E=\Tr H\rho_{A_1}$ (assumed to be finite) and $F_H(E)$ is the von Neumann entropy of the Gibbs state $\gamma_H(E)$ corresponding to the "energy" $E$.
-For any state $\rho$ such that $\,S(\rho_{A_1})<+\infty\,$ a positive operator $H$ such that $\,\Tr H\rho_{A_1}<+\infty\,$ can be found by uncountable number of ways.
-So, the question arises \emph{how for given $\rho$ and $\varepsilon>0$ to find a positive operator $H$ such that $\Tr H\rho_{A_1}<+\infty$ in such a way that the term (\ref{mt}) be as small as possible.} It was this question that motivated the research presented below.
+For any state $\rho$ with finite $\,S(\rho_{A_1})\,$ a positive operator $H$ such that $\,\Tr H\rho_{A_1}<+\infty\,$ can be found by uncountable number of ways.
+So, the question arises \emph{how for given $\rho$ and $\,\varepsilon>0$ to find a positive operator $H$ with finite $\Tr H\rho_{A_1}$ in such a way that the term (\ref{mt}) be as small as possible.} It was this question that motivated the research presented below.

-Keeping in mind potential applications beyond the problem stated before, we formulate the main task of this article in the following form: \emph{how for a given quantum state $\rho$ to find a grounded Hamiltonian $H$ such that $\Tr H\rho\leq E_0<+\infty$ in such a way that the value of $\,F_H(E)\doteq S(\gamma_H(E))\,$ for a given $E>0$ be as small as possible.}
+Keeping in mind potential applications beyond the problem stated before, we formulate the main task of this article in the following form: \emph{how for a given quantum state $\rho$ to find a grounded Hamiltonian $H$ with $\Tr H\rho\leq E_0$ in such a way that the value of $\,F_H(E)\doteq S(\gamma_H(E))\,$ for a given $E>0$ be as small as possible.}